Department of Obstetrics and Gynaecology

 Our research themes

-- Determining causes of adverse pregnancy outcomes
+- Determining causes and predictors of adverse pregnancy outcomes

 - Imprinting, placental function and fetal growth